 Firmware and configuration upgrades became handy with AggreGate 5.3 release.
 Enhanced scheduler capabilities make it easy to plan distribution for night hours and keep your services almost intact.
 You should just select devices to upgrade, configure an upgrade operation for this group of devices, and then schedule the process.
 Planned job status will give you comprehensive information of the upgrade process for each of the devices.

 Easier integration with third-party systems is now possible by using the server REST API.
 It enables AggreGate users to exchange generic data between different systems.
 Technically, it provides methods for getting and setting values of context variables and calling context functions.
 All data sending is XML-encoded and passed over secure HTTP connections.

 Message stream allows you to monitor any ASCII data coming via a Serial port or a TCP/UDP connection.

 IPMI provides access to devices supporting IPMI protocol.
 It can monitor FRU and sensors, control Event Log, execute chassis functions.

 CWMP gives the possibility to remotely manage and configure end-user devices (called customer-premises equipment, CPE), such as modems, routers, VoIP phones, etc. With this driver installed, AggreGate implements an Auto Configuration Server (ACS) and controls devices via a bidirectional SOAP/HTTP-based protocol according to the TR-69 specification.

-Web Transaction allows to monitor complex web applications by automatically replaying recorded real user behaviour in a real web browser.
+Web Transaction allows monitoring complex web applications by automatically replaying recorded real user behavior in a real web browser.
 The driver provides web application operability and performance metrics.